wp-plugins/bepro-listings/readme.txt

 * Wordpress Integration - Admin is familiar and integrates with your design
 * Shortcodes & Widgets - Several ways to feature the information and engage your visitor.
 * Admin Options - Control which features and information are available
+* Validations - User Submissions are validated using jQuery

 = NOTE =